skip to content

 The Court applies Part VII of the Family Law Act 1975 (Cth), which relates to children.

-Section 60B of the Act sets out the main aim and principles of Part VII.
+Section 60B of the Act sets out the objects of Part VII.
+Part VII is intended to:

-How does the Court work out what's in the best interests of the child?
+How does the Court work out what is in the best interests of the child?

 • any views expressed by the child